We Researched the Five Best UserTesting Alternatives – Here’s What You Need To Know

 For $299 a month you get:

-- After you use the ten free, you pay $35 per credit
+- After you use the first five, you pay $45 per credit

 - One admin seat

 The last pricing tier is $8,000 per month.

 Userlytics – #3 Alternative to UserTesting

 The software UI is outdated, with many users citing that in reviews.
 Setting up a test takes some time and screens contain a lot of jargon, which is confusing for those who are not pro-researchers.
 Here are a few reviews that capture this sentiment.